WallStreetMojo

 Capital Receipts Example: 2 – The money received from the debenture holders

 When the company needs a lot of money, they go to people with bonds.
-The company issue bonds, and the debenture holders buy the bonds in lieu of money.
-The company promises the debenture holders that it will pay off the debt and a high interest within a certain period of time.
-These bonds are not backed by any collateral and especially dependent on the creditworthiness of the issuer.
+The company issues bonds, and the debenture holders buy the bonds instead of money.
+The company promises the debenture holders that it will pay off the debt and a high interest within a certain period.
+These bonds are not backed by any collateral and are especially dependent on the creditworthiness of the issuer.
 That’s why the interest rate is quite high.
 The money received from the debenture holders is capital receipt because –

 • The money received from the debenture holders creates a liability for the company.